 - Buffer: One of the easiest ways to schedule social shares in advance for Facebook, Instagram, Twitter, LinkedIn and Pinterest.
 Their browser plug-in is also great for quickly adding interesting posts you find to your social promotion queue.

 - Hootsuite: If you want something a bit more in-depth, Hootsuite is a powerful social sharing, scheduling, and monitoring platform.
 It’s probably a bit too much for a beginner blogger, but is a worthwhile option to check out once you start to grow.

 - Gain App: If you work with multiple people on your blog, Gain is a great tool for collaborating and controlling who posts what from your account.
 It’s a bit more expensive, but their workflows can save you a ton of time.

-The key insight here, is that you’ll need to experiment and see which networks will perform best for you and your type of content.
+The key insight here, is that you’ll need to experiment and see which social networks will perform best for you and your type of content.

 One of the best things about starting a blog is that you’re joining a community of other bloggers that love to help each other out.
 Guest blogging on other relevant sites is the #1 best way to connect with an already established audience.
 Check out my ultimate guide to guest blogging for a full walkthrough, but we’ll cover the highlights here.

 I’ve written literally hundreds of guest posts over the past decade, and it’s been the single best strategy for promoting my blog content.

 How to land your first guest blog post